Getting started¶

 Fetching data from the Delphi Epidata API is simple.
 Suppose we are interested in the covidcast endpoint, which provides access to a wide range of data on COVID-19.
 Reviewing the endpoint documentation, we see that we need to specify a data source name, a signal name, a geographic level, a time resolution, and the location and times of interest.

-function lets us access the covidcast
+The pub_covidcast function lets us access the covidcast endpoint.
+Here we

-endpoint.
-Here we demonstrate how to fetch the most up-to-date version of the confirmed cumulative COVID cases from the JHU CSSE data source at the national level.
+demonstrate how to fetch the most up-to-date version of the confirmed cumulative COVID cases

 from epidatpy import CovidcastEpidata, EpiDataContext, EpiRange